 4. New Player may neutralize clock to have a club veteran or director explain a point of procedure or rule at any time.

-Club #565's Tournament Rules Division will play using the Official Tournament Rules established by the National Scrabble Association.
+The Tournament Rules Division will play using the Official Tournament Rules established by the North American Scrabble Players Association.
 We understand these take a bit of getting used to, and experienced players will be understanding as you familiarize yourself with them.
 We encourage you to review these Official Tournament Rules at your own leisure.

 Recreational Division rules will be determined by the players involved in the games.

 Once you begin Tournament Division play, we will track your progress throughout the club's season, which starts in August and runs through July of the next year.
 We maintain the following statistics in the club results page:

 We maintain these statistics to allow you to track your performance and improvement as well as to foster a sense of competition amongst the local players.